ChenAshkenazi13/workout_logger/README.md

 Recognizing those problems I have decided to implement a website that I can track my progress anywhere even while working out.

 ## Project goals
-Besides having a functional workout tracker for my personal use I would also want to learn web technologies and languages like Typescript React/Svelte and more.
+Besides having a functional workout tracker for my personal use I would also want to learn web technologies and languages like Typescript, React/Svelte and more.

 The learning part will be 'Vanilla' useage of the languages at first and after sometime will switch to web frameworks like NextJS/ExpressJS.

 # Useage